Have you settled into a routine selling jewelry in your Etsy store? Are you looking for Etsy alternative websites to sell your handmade jewelry?

-For independent jewelry artisans, creating a shop on Etsy is an obvious first choice.
+For independent jewelry designers, creating a shop on Etsy is an obvious first choice.
 Etsy is one of the most successful marketplaces for indie products with 30 million shoppers and $2.84 billion in annual gross merchant sales worldwide.
 Of those 30 million, 81 percent are return shoppers.

 So why seek Etsy alternatives?

-This is an interesting concept – it’s a combination of an ecommerce store and a marketplace.
+This is an interesting concept – it’s a combination of an ecommerce store and an online marketplace.
 You build your store for free (no commissions either) and market it any way you like – this is a custom store with your logo, etc. However, products from all stores on their platform are also available on the Storenvy marketplace.
 When a product sells via the marketplace, then they charge a 10% commission.
 However, if you send an email to your customer list with a link to your store – and someone buys – no commissions on that because Storenvy did not help you get that sale.
 Kind of a best of both worlds.

 This is a popular marketplace for independent jewelry designers and artisans.
 ArtFire’s greatest appeal is that they allow a shopper to add items to their Amazon ‘wish list’.
 Being able to link your product catalog to Amazon’s Universal Wishlist gives you an instant presence on Amazon.